top of page

 Dr. Jennifer Ramos-Chavez

 Jennifer joined the Insights team in October 2020 after graduating from the University of Texas at El Paso with her Ph.D. in Ecology and Evolutionary Biology.
 She has dedicated herself to STEAM education by promoting new ideas and new information to students while working as an assistant instructor.
 She’s taken her dedication outside the classroom by leading a United States Agency for International Development (USAID) funded project centered around cost-effective research in Indonesia.
-She has brought that knowledge to Insights by leading our Student-led Environmental Stewardship Initiative (SESI), Nerd Night, and Critical Zone projects.
+She has brought that knowledge to Insights by leading our Grant-funded programs, Environmental Stewardship Initiatives, and Critical Zone projects.

 sue huffman.jpeg